Rodeo de Santa Fe

 This year Rodeo de Santa Fe will again be hosting an Exceptional Kids Rodeo.

-Open to children between the ages of 4 and 12 with physical and mental exceptionalities, this second annual event is a fun way for children to experience the cowboy way of life first hand.
+Open to children with physical and mental exceptionalities, this third annual event is a fun way for children to experience the cowboy way of life first hand.
 Participants enjoy a variety of simulated rodeo events including riding a “bucking barrel”, roping hay bales, stick horse races, and much more!
 Bring the family and enjoy the festivities.

-The 2018 Exceptional Kids’ Rodeo will take place on Saturday, June 22 from 10am to 2pm.
+The 2019 Exceptional Kids’ Rodeo will take place on Saturday, June 22 from 10am to 2pm.
 Registration begins at 9am.
 The Exceptional Rodeo will be held at the Roy Butler Memorial Arena at Rodeo de Santa Fe Grounds.
 During the Exceptional’ Rodeo performance, all of the children are assisted (as needed) into the rodeo arena by volunteers of the Rodeo de Santa Fe.
 While the Exceptional Kids’ Rodeo is put on by Rodeo de Santa Fe and its many volunteers, it requires the generosity of the community to make it a total success.
 If you’d like to cheer on the Exceptional Kids’ Rodeo participants, or help sponsor this event please contact us.